Tag-Archive for ◊ Ashton ◊

 To the right, you can see Liana (pregnant Trakehner mare), Anna, Ashton and Maple Pancake in front of our house.

-The “Sanders Ranch” is still keeping us very occupied.
-We planted another 15 baby trees just in case we run out of oxygen. ;) We added 500 feet of underground water pipes to add 4 hydrants all around our property.
+Our ranch is still keeping us very occupied.
+We planted another 15 baby trees just in case we run out of oxygen. 😉 We added 500 feet of underground water pipes to add 4 hydrants all around our property.

 The largest project we have done to date was building a new “Epic Barn!”
 With the help of many great neighbors and friends, we took down and rebuilt this 1000+ sq ft barn!
 Ashton's Barn(You can see endless details on our AshtonAnna Blog. )